 Actually, that’s only half the story.

-A more powerful strategic advantage is to have quantifiable certainty of the strength, durability, and reliability of your products.
+A more powerful and strategic advantage is to have quantifiable certainty of the strength, durability, and reliability of your products.

 Traditional surface preparation techniques for aluminum include grit blasting, solvent wiping followed by abrading (with a scouring pad), or anodization.
 Adhesive bonding opened the door for more automated processes, which these legacy surface treatments just aren’t that compatible with.